-Career Technical Education Programs (School Year 2017-18)
+Career Technical Education Programs (School Year 2018-19)

 Community High School provides a wide variety of classes and assignments that focus on career exploration.
-Students at CHS also are given opportunities to enroll in CTE classes at the district comprehensive high school.
+Students at Community High School also are given opportunities to enroll in Career Technical Education classes at the district comprehensive high school, but, in response to the low enthusiasm for taking those classes, emphasis has been placed on enrolling students in Monterey Peninsula College courses for career technical courses.
+It is hoped with the tie to MPC, that more students will enroll there after graduation.

-Career Technical Education Participation (School Year 2017-18)
+Career Technical Education Participation (School Year 2018-19)